Sally Roesch Wagner

-Sally Roesch Wagner (July 11, 1942 – June 11, 2025) was an American author, activist, lecturer and historian.
+Sally Roesch Wagner (July 11, 1942 – June 11, 2025) was an American author, activist, biographer, educator, lecturer and historian.
 Wagner is known for her work in multiple activist movements, publications and programs, as well as her lectures on history and activism.
+Wagner is known as a biographer of Matilda Joslyn Gage, a 19th century suffragist who was credited with describing a phenomenon known today as the Matilda effect.
+She was a participant in several early Women's Studies programs.

 Background

 Wagner was born in Aberdeen, South Dakota on July 11, 1942, to her father, Fred Roesch a banker and son of a German Russian immigrant, and her mother, Lorraine (Aldrich) Roesch.
 Wagner has described her mother as a "beautiful, creative woman who was locked into the impossibility of actualizing herself in the 1950's."
 In 1960, Wagner became pregnant out of high school and had no access to birth control or abortion, a fact that impacted her later activism with the Women's liberation movement.
 She got married immediately after that at the age of 18, and gave birth to her first child later that year.
 She and her husband divorced in 1965, and she raised two children on welfare while earning her degree.

-Wagner earned a bachelor's degree in Psychology and a masters degree from California State University, Sacramento before going on to be one of the first people in the United States to earn a doctorate degree History of Consciousness with a concentration in Women's Studies from the University of California, Santa Cruz in 1975.
+Wagner earned a bachelor's degree in Psychology and a masters degree from California State University, Sacramento before going on to be one of the first people in the United States to earn a doctorate degree from the interdisciplinary History of Consciousness Program with a concentration in Women's Studies from the University of California, Santa Cruz in 1975.

+In 1992, Wagner received the Humanist Heroine Award from the American Humanist Association.

 Wagner died on June 11, 2025, at the age of 82.